bradosia/BookFiler-Lib-CSV-to-SQLite/dev/readme.md

 # Development Summary

-I a small C++ library used for a Windows desktop application.
+I need a small C++ library created for a Windows desktop application.
 The Libraries used are Boost and sqlite3.
 I need a converter from any arbitrary .csv file to a `sqlite3` database table.

-I already started on the code.
-See the header I started for how to use each method of the importer [/src/core/Csv.hpp](https://github.com/bradosia/BookFiler-Lib-CSV-to-SQLite/blob/master/src/core/Csv.hpp).
+I already wrote the header file for how the library should be used [/src/core/Csv.hpp](https://github.com/bradosia/BookFiler-Lib-CSV-to-SQLite/blob/master/src/core/Csv.hpp).
+You must finish implementing the widget using the source files provided in this repository.
+The example program is used to test the widget. [/src_example/example00/main.cpp](https://github.com/bradosia/BookFiler-Lib-CSV-to-SQLite/blob/master/src_example/example00/main.cpp).

+To begin development, you should fork this repository and begin implementing the source files [/src/core/](https://github.com/bradosia/BookFiler-Lib-CSV-to-SQLite/tree/master/src/core).
+Make a pull request or zip up your forked repository and send it to me when delivering work.

 ## Compiler and compatability